-- A scoping review to obtain an overview of the availability and use of POCT covering the 56 communicable diseases and related health issues currently under EU surveillance.
+- A scoping review to obtain an overview of the availability and use of POCT covering the 56 communicable diseases and related health issues under EU surveillance.

-- A mapping exercise to assess the current status and trends in the use of POCT in EU/EEA countries.
+- A mapping exercise to assess the status and trends in the use of POCT in EU/EEA countries.

 What did we find?

 We collated and analysed a total of 350 articles and 54 survey responses from 26 EU/EEA countries as part of this study.
 We found that, across the EU/EEA, POCT is available for a range of infectious diseases, particularly influenza, HIV/AIDS, Legionnaires’ disease and malaria.